blinksocks/blinksocks/docs/behaviours/README.md

 ## [random-timeout]

-Socket should close the connection in a random timeout.
+Relay should close the connection in a random timeout.

 | PARAMS |     DESCRIPTION     | DEFAULT |
 | :----- | :------------------ | :------ |